untillpro/scm4j/scm4j-vcs-api/README.md

 		- `VCSMergeResult.getConflictingFiles()` contains paths to conflicting files
 	- Heads of branches `srcBranchName` and `dstBranchName` are used
 - `void deleteBranch(String branchPath, String commitMessage)`
-	- Deletes branch with path `branchPath` and attaches `commitMessage` to branch delete operation if possible (e.g. Git does not posts branch delete operation as a separate commit
+	- Deletes branch with path `branchPath` and attaches `commitMessage` to branch delete operation if possible (e.g. Git does not posts branch delete operation as a separate commit)
 -  `void setCredentials(String user, String password)`
 	- Applies credentials to existing IVCS implementation.
 I.e. first a IVCS implementation should be created, then credentials should be applied when necessary
 - `void setProxy(String host, int port, String proxyUser, String proxyPassword)`
 	- Sets proxy parameters if necessary
 - `String getRepoUrl()`
-	- Returns string url to current vcs repository
+	- Returns string url of current vcs repository
 - `String getFileContent(String branchName, String fileRelativePath, String encoding)`
 	- Returns file content as a string using `encoding` encoding.
 	- `fileRelativePath` is a path to file within `branchName` branch